top of page

 Customising the experience

-With Wix Studio, we can create beautiful interactions, animation, and advanced layouts — but just because it’s possible, doesn’t mean we do it all by default.
+With Wix Studio, we can create beautiful interactions, animations, and advanced layouts.
+But just because it's possible, doesn't mean we do it all by default.
 We like intentional and strategic scrollytelling, where every detail earns its place.

-So, a website in a day is not our thing and we want to be very clear about it.
-Usually, we prepare our clients for at least 6 weeks (if branding is already in place).
-Just the final checks before website launch may take a week on its own
+So no, a website in a day is not our thing, and we want to be very clear about it.
+Usually, we prepare our clients for at least 6 weeks (and that's if branding is already in place).
+Just the final checks before website launch can take a week on its own.

 We outline the full timeline and detailed process in our proposal.
-There are weekly calls to keep momentum going, milestones to hit, and systems in place to make it all smooth.
+Weekly calls keep momentum going, milestones to hit, systems in place to make it all smooth.

 Why does a website launch get delayed?

 We love a good timeline.
-We plan and even include buffer time.
-But still, launches often take longer than expected.
-Here’s why:
+We plan, and we even include buffer time.
+And still, launches often take longer than expected.
+Here's why:

-Copy takes longer than anyone thinks.
+Content takes longer than anyone thinks.
 Every.
 Single.
-Time.)
+Time.

 Internal approvals can turn a quick "yes" into a three-week email thread.